SteliosKarvanis/NER_framework/README.md

 # NER_framework

 ## Introduction
-This is a framework to train a custom `NER model` with spacy, with an interface to easily label the data and train the model.
+This is a framework to train a custom `NER model`, with an interface to easily label the data and train the model.

 ## Installation
 Install the requirements: